Guest blogger: Emma Sartwell, owner of Somatic Spiritual Counseling

 If you can relate to these scenarios, then you probably also know the anxiety that comes with these dynamics.
 It may be harder to identify the anxiety in the second type of person, who may seem (and believe themselves to be) calm, cool, and collected, but both sides of this dichotomy are acting from fear: fear of abandonment or fear of engulfment.

-In attachment theory, the first type of person would be said to be operating from an anxious-ambivalent style and the second from an anxious-avoidant style.
+In attachment theory, the first type of person would be said to be operating from an anxious-ambivalent style, and the second from an anxious-avoidant style.

-What Are the Attachment Styles?
+What Are The Attachment Styles?

 Let’s back up: if you know something about attachment theory, you have probably heard of Mary Ainsworth’s Strange Situation study.
 She examined toddlers’ reactions to the comings and goings of their primary caregivers.
 Based on their responses to separation and reunion, she postulated four basic attachment styles: ambivalent, avoidant, disorganized, and secure.
 (There are some subtypes and mixtures that we won’t go into here.)